About the author

 What is early music?
 I give my non-music friends the short and simple answer, “Music written before the 19th century and performed in a historically informed fashion on period instruments.”
 Music friends know there really is no simple answer for this.
 19th century music is now performed on period instruments, period instruments are used in contemporary music and so on.
 I like to avoid the debate and just enjoy the music.

 I’ve been enjoying it for quite a while.
 I’ve worked in the music business for most of my adult life and I discovered early music when I was a teenager.
 I hoarded recordings by the New York Pro Musica and would hit the Record Hunter on Fifth Avenue and 42nd Street in New York the day any new recording by Gustav Leonhardt and the Leonhardt Consort was released.
-They came in gorgeous packages from the Telefunken label with lavish booklets containing photographs of the old instruments Leonhardt and his group played, as well as facsimile scores of the music.
-I still get pretty fired up about new Leonhardt recordings, but now I’m also excited by new CDs from Rinaldo Alessandrini, René Jacobs, Stile Antico, Fabio Bonizzoni, William Christie and so many more.
-Early music is the most exciting movement in classical music.
-There, I said it.
+Those were gorgeous packages from the Telefunken label with lavish booklets containing photographs of the old instruments Leonhardt and his group played, as well as facsimile scores of the music.
+Leonhardt and Harnoncourt are gone, but a new generation of early music stars keep the fires burning.